Meet Our Team

 Mark Simon is a veteran journalist with more than 45 years of experience as a daily newspaper columnist, political writer, and news reporter.
 He currently writes a weekly column on local news and issues for the San Mateo Daily Journal.
 He also worked for the San Francisco Chronicle and the Peninsula Times-Tribune.
 For 15 years, he held a variety of executive positions with SamTrans and Caltrain.
 A fourth-generation San Franciscan, Mark has lived in Redwood City for more than 40 years.
 He joined The Sequoia Awards board of directors in 2015.

-Paula is the co-founder of The Sequoia Awards and for more than 50 years she has been one of Redwood City’s most active, involved residents.
-She was born and raised in San Jose and moved to the Peninsula to attend the College of San Mateo to study business.
-Until 2012, Paula and her late husband, Pete, ran Pete’s Harbor, a 280-slip marina and restaurant on Redwood City’s waterfront and one of the Peninsula’s most popular gathering spots.
-Paula served as the assistant harbor master and director of public relations.
+Paula is a co-founder of The Sequoia Awards.
+For more than 50 years she has been one of Redwood City’s most active, involved residents.
+She was born in San Jose and moved to Redwood City when she was 10.
+She attended Mt.
+Carmel Elementary School, Sequoia High School, and the College of San Mateo.
+Paula and her late husband, Pete, ran Pete’s Harbor, a 280-slip marina and restaurant on Redwood City’s waterfront and one of the Peninsula’s most popular gathering spots.
+Pete passed away 2005, and Paula ran the marina until the family sold the property in 2014.
 The Uccellis were dedicated to improving the life of others in the community.
 In addition to their service on numerous boards and commissions, they established the Uccelli Foundation, which awarded scholarships to high school graduates in San Mateo County.
 The success of their foundation prompted them to start The Sequoia Awards in 1990.